alphagov/wcag-primer/source/documentation/checklist.md

 To meet WCAG 2.0 to level AA you must be able to answer YES or Not Applicable to all of the following questions.

-Answering no means that you are not meeting WCAG and have barriers that will prevent some users, especially disabled users and older people, from accessing your digital content successfully.
+Answering NO means that you are not meeting WCAG and have barriers that will prevent some users, especially disabled users and older people from accessing your digital content successfully.

 ## Percievable
 * Do all images have an appropriate text equivalent?
 Is essential visual information also available as text?